 Omada Health’s mission to conquer chronic disease may be clear-cut, but its customer service challenges were anything but.
 Four support teams serve a wide customer base that includes program participants, the employers and health care plan providers that sponsor them, and health coaches.
 Add internal employee IT needs to that mix, and there’s a lot of people to take care of.

-As the company grew, its original customer support software provider began to show signs of serious strain.
+As the company grew, its original customer support software provider, Help Scout, began to show signs of serious strain.
 Poor voice integration, limited metrics, and the inability to integrate with Omada Health’s own platform were hamstringing the company’s efforts to provide seamless service.

 Aided by the newfound ability to track metrics like abandoned calls and time-on-ticket, and to prioritize tickets based on service level agreements, the team now boasts a 95 percent first touch resolution rate with phone calls and 85 percent first touch resolution rate across all channels.
 From a management and training perspective, Dougherty appreciates the call recording functionality, as well as the fact that agents can now take calls from outside the office.